Metaphysical cosmologies

 As part of this R&D project I am sharing my discussions with astronomers recorded during my artist in residence week at the Royal Observatory Edinburgh in February 2025:

-Time for the dust of a thousand truths to settle - in converstation with Prof Andy Lawrence Professor Regius of Astronomy at Edinburgh University
+Staring with … Time for the dust of a thousand truths to settle - in conversation with Professor Regius of Astronomy at Edinburgh University, Andy Lawrence.

 This research and development project is funded by Creative Scotland.